qhuongng/sail2gether/README.md

         -   Ensure that the public directory is set up as `dist`, the deployment is configured as a _single-page app_, and GitHub automatic builds and deploys is **not** enabled.

     -   Run the deploy command:

         ```bash
         npm run deploy
         ```

         -   After the deployment process is completed, you should see a URL in the terminal that you can use to access the app.

 ## To-do

 -   Make use of Google's YouTube Iframe Player API to allow for syncing playback of videos hosted on YouTube.
-Also find ways to sanitize iframes from other pages before embedding them to make them safe, ad-free, and controllable.
-- Look into options that allow for *streaming* local files instead of having to upload them to a file store (which takes so much time smh).
+-   Look into options that allow for _streaming_ local files instead of having to upload them to a file store (which takes so much time smh).
 -   Maybe reduce external dependency complexity by making sure all the external services come from the same vendor.
 This README is freaking even me out.
 -   Add video/audio call support (!!?, then this app is no longer 'no-frills'...).